-Any data available for the left plot can be plotted on the second plot.
+Any data available for the left plot can be plotted on the right plot.
 Even the same data can be plotted on both plots (use different scales to see both).
 See paragraph 3.9.1 for detailed information on plots.
 The curve of the right plot is always a hashed line.

-3.9.3 RLC Model Series/Parallel
+3.9.3 RLC Model, Series or Parallel

-The equivalent C or L (calculated from the reactance at the center frequency) can be displayed numerically.
+The equivalent L or C (calculated from the reactance at the center frequency) can be displayed numerically in CW mode or when using a 100 point plot.
 The equivalent load appears as a resistor and a capacitor (or resistor and inductor).
 The values of the resistance and reactive component can be calculated as two components in series or two components in parallel.
 Selecting series or parallel determines which calculation is used when displaying resistance or reactance.
 This calculation (series or parallel) affects both the numeric output and the plots for resistance or reactance.
 This option has no effect on SWR plots, total Z, or impedance angle.